bjralexandru/bjralexandru/README.md

 - 👋 Hi, I’m Alex
-- 👀 I have a BSc and MSc in Chemistry, but lately got more involved with Data Engineering.
+- 👀 I have a BSc and MSc in Chemistry, but lately got more involved with programming.
-- 🌱 I’m currently learning SQL and Python.
+- 🌱 I’m currently learning Python, Docker, CI/CD and K8S.
 - 📫 How to reach me?
 Send me an email at bjalexandru@gmail.com

 <!---